PicoScope 7 Software

 This trigger can be used to detect runt pulses, but the Runt trigger described later is easier to use in simple cases.

 This trigger detects an edge followed by a specified time with no edges.
 This is useful for triggering on the end of a pulse train.
 This image shows the end of a pulse train in which edges normally occur every 20 µs.
 The dropout trigger has detected that no edges have occurred within 40 µs.

 The Dropout control specifies whether to trigger when the signal remains high, low, or in either state relative to the threshold.

 This trigger is a combination of the Window and Level Dropout triggers.
 It detects when the signal enters or leaves a voltage range and stays there for a specified time.
 This is useful for detecting when a signal gets stuck at a particular voltage.
-In this example the window dropout trigger was set to a 300 ns delay with a 600 mV to 800 mV window.
-It ignored the first pulse, which entered the window briefly, and the first dropout, when the signal remained below the window, but detected when the signal remained within the window for more than 300 ns.
+In this example the window dropout trigger was set to a 40 µs delay with a +250 mV to +550 mV window.
+It ignored the pulses, which entered and exited the window rapidly, but detected when the signal remained outside the window for more than 40 µs.